RobertDresler/SwiftUINavigation/README.md

 #### Predefined PresentedNavigationNodes
 - **`FullScreenCoverPresentedNavigationNode`**
   Displays a full-screen modal, similar to `fullScreenCover` in SwiftUI.
-It's preferable to create it using `stack(node:)` if you want to add it to a new stack, or `standalone(node:)` if you don't want to wrap it in a stack.
+It's preferable to create it using `stack(node:)` if you want to add it to a new stack, or `standalone(node:)` if you don't want to wrap it in a stack
 - **`SheetPresentedNavigationNode`**
   Displays a sheet, similar to `sheet` in SwiftUI (you can adjust the detents to show it as a bottom sheet).
 It's preferable to create it using `stack(node:)` if you want to add it to a new stack, or `standalone(node:)` if you don't want to wrap it in a stack
 - **`AlertPresentedNavigationNode`**